bearflying/QPRMSN/README.md

 # MSDNN
 For the paper

-We update the codes if accepted
+We update the network implementation if accepted